vup2p/Celestia/README.md

-# Celestia
-Setting up a Celestia Validator Node
+# Setting up a Celestia Validator Node

 Run in screen